Frequently Asked Questions

 To maintain its impartiality, the FPSLREB plays a completely neutral role throughout all of its processes.
 This means information is provided in an unbiased fashion, no advice or strategy is given to either party, and no monetary support is provided.

-An officer from the FPSLREB's labour relations registry is assigned to each case.
+An officer from the FPSLREB's registry is assigned to each case.
 This individual will be in contact with the parties to help them move the process forward and to answer procedural questions.

-If you are representing yourself, until your case is heard, the only contact you will have is with employees of this division, so it is important to understand what they can and cannot do to help you prepare your case.
+If you are representing yourself, until your case is heard, the only contact you will have is with registry employees, so it is important to understand what they can and cannot do to help you prepare your case.
 Please refer to Representing yourself: How we can help for more information.
 If you are being represented by your bargaining agent or by a private practice lawyer, employees will communicate only with your representative.

 What is an expedited adjudication process and who can use it?